andostronaut/yaml-extra/README.md

-# yaml-extra
+# YAML: extra

 `yaml-extra` contains methods that aren't included in the `yaml` package.
-Such load, dump, create, read, write, copy, and remove.
+Such create, read, write, copy, and remove.

 ## Installation